iKenndac/new-blog/content/posts/2024-12-17-journey-to-cascable-studio-pt-1-app-review.md

 - Programming
 ---

-I've been shipping apps to the App Store for well over fifteen years now.
-Statistically speaking, this post was an inevitability.
+I've been shipping apps to the App Store for well over fifteen years now, and although there are App Review horror stories aplenty, I've always hoped I'd never be in a position to write one myself.
+Fifteen years *isn't* a bad run, at least.

-Don't worry!
 Another post chock-full of technical snippets and stories from the app's development over the past year is coming very soon, and will be a lot more positive than this one.
-I'm *really* proud of what we shipped.
+I'm *really* proud of what we shipped, and this App Review experience doesn't change any of that.

 Alright, let's dive in.
 They say a picture says a thousand words, so how about a picture of some words.
 Get those scrollin' thumbs ready!